-In our main econometric specifications below, we weight the data to be representative of the joint distribution of two variables most implicated in the research questions: educational attainment and political affiliation.
-Educational attainment is taken from the U.S. Census 2010, and political affiliation is taken from the 2010 Gallup poll.14 Because party affiliation is not recorded in the U.S. Census, we estimate the joint distribution of these two variables using the raking method described by Deville et al. (1993) and implemented in Kolenikov (2017).
+In our main econometric specifications below, we weight the data to be representative of the joint distribution of two variables: educational attainment and political affiliation.
+Educational attainment is taken from the U.S. Census 2010, and political affiliation is taken from the 2010 Gallup poll.13 Because party affiliation is not recorded in the U.S. Census, we estimate the joint distribution of these two variables using the raking method described by Deville, Särndal and Sautory (1993) and implemented in Winter (2002).
+We match the MTurk sample to the population based on education and political affiliation as these two variables were the most implicated by the research questions.